 What brings many visitors to the area are the fabulous underground caves and diving spots.
-Access to some of these is granted to special groups by the environmental protection agencies and some are open only to highly wqualified divers and sprelunkers.
+Access to some of these is granted to special groups by the environmental protection agencies and some are open only to highly qualified divers and spelunkers.

 - Gruta da Pratinha - approximately 390 feet wide and from 4.5 to 7.5 feet deep.
 Descend by natural stairs into a crystal clear lake.

-- Os Impossíveis – called the Impossibles for a difficult entrance but once in the crater shaped area at the bottom of a 100 foot pit with vertical walls, you’ll be rewarded with white stalagmites and access to various tunnels.
-The main Northwestern passage offers an unforgettable snorkling experience.
+- Os Impossíveis – called the Impossibles for a difficult entrance but once in the crater shaped area at the bottom of a 100-foot pit with vertical walls, you’ll be rewarded with white stalagmites and access to various tunnels.
+The main Northwestern passage offers an unforgettable snorkeling experience.

 - Poço Encantado – this giant sunken pool is 120 feet deep but the water is so transparent the rocks and ancient tree trunks are visible on the bottom.
 When the sun is just right, light comes through a crevice and creates a blue reflection on the water.
 Access to this pond is highly controlled for environmental protection of its rare and delicate ecosystem.